 - A curriculum vita or resume

-- Applicants for the Master of Marriage and Family Therapy (MMFT), and Master of Science (MS or PhD with the Marriage and Family Therapy area of concentration must submit also submit an essay related to Marriage and Family Therapy discussing clinical experience and interest in therapy.
+- Applicants for the Master of Marriage and Family Therapy (MMFT), and Master of Science (MS or PhD with the Marriage and Family Therapy area of concentration must submit additional items (see below) such as a cover letter and an essay related to Marriage and Family Therapy discussing clinical experience and interest in therapy.

 In order to be admitted to a graduate degree program at Utah State University, you must meet these minimum requirements: